wlsf82/EngageSphere/docs/TestCases.md

 - Shows customer address
 - Hides customer address
 - Shows "No address available" for a customer without address information
+- Goes back to the customers' list when clicking the "Back" button, going back to the '/customers' URL
+- Changes the URL path to /customers/n when accessing the customer details (where n is the customer ID)
+- Visits the customer details directly via the URL
+- Shows a 404 - customer not found - when visiting an non existing customer
-- Goes back to the customers' list when clicking the "Back" button
+- Goes back to the customers list when clicking the "Back" button at the 404 view
 - Shows the footer and its links

 ### A11y